 Arm and elbow arthroscopy surgery is a minimally invasive surgery that uses a tiny robotic camera.
 This camera allows the surgeon to view injuries located on the bone and within the joints easily.
 Since the arthroscope camera is so small, it results in less tissue damage than traditional open surgical methods.
-Orange County arm and elbow surgeon Dr. Mellano has been performing arthroscopy for arm and elbow injuries for the past decade, and he is highly skilled in operating the device with the precise control of an orthopedic surgeon’s hands.
+Torrance arm and elbow surgeon Dr. Mellano has been performing arthroscopy for arm and elbow injuries for the past decade, and he is highly skilled in operating the device with the precise control of an orthopedic surgeon’s hands.

 Tennis elbow, also referred to as lateral epicondylitis, causes elbow pain that can be mild to severe.
 The cause of tennis elbow is an overuse of the tendons located in the elbow, such as the type of exertion that might occur from playing tennis regularly, although this is by no means the only known tennis elbow cause.

 The muscles and tendons located near the elbow as well as the forearm become strained with excessive use.
 Does tennis elbow go away on its own?
 In most cases, yes.
 Resting the elbow and avoiding physical exertion on the elbow and forearm can go a long way to fix tennis elbow naturally.
 However, tendons heal slowly.
 The process can take months.
-If your tennis elbow is worsening over time or failing to resolve after a prolonged period of rest, ice, use of a brace, or pain relief medication, at Mellano Orthopedics in Orange County tennis elbow surgery is offered to fix or remove the damaged tendons.
+If your tennis elbow is worsening over time or failing to resolve after a prolonged period of rest, ice, use of a brace, or pain relief medication, at Mellano Orthopedics in Torrance tennis elbow surgery is offered to fix or remove the damaged tendons.
 This is a one-day procedure performed in the convenience of an outpatient setting.

 Falling and landing directly on the elbow can result in a painful elbow injury.
 A break in the bony tip of the elbow is known as an olecranon fracture.